g0stbit/CI7Tokenizer/README.md

 ---

-## 📮 Questions?
+##  Questions?

-For questions, feature suggestions, or support, open an issue on GitHub or reach out at [your-email@example.com] (or replace with actual contact).
+For questions, feature suggestions, or support, open an issue on GitHub or reach out at [ci7.g0stbit@gmail.com] (or replace with actual contact).

 ---

 > Built with ❤️ using WebAssembly, JavaScript Modules, and Web Workers.
 > Designed for developers, educators, and NLP enthusiasts.

-# CI7Tokenizer
-WASM Tokenizer for LLM and Embedding models.
+---

+## Epilogue

+> *Can the past help the present?
+> Can the dead save the living?*

+A question from Han Kang — one worth carrying.

+Be faithful.
+For the SpaceNet exists everywhere — without shape or form, before everyone’s beginning, by yourself , through your connections, your memories, your choices.